ocakhasan/ocakhasan.github.io/golang-setup-graphql-server/index.md

-# Convert Rest Endpoint To GraphQL in Go
+# Setting up a GraphQL Server in Golang

 ## Introduction